IBM-Cloud/bluetag/README.md

 		"altitude": a number (no quotes)
 	}

-response if success:
+Response if success:
 	{
 		"result": "success"
 	}
-response if failure:
+Response if failure:
 	{
 		"result": "something has gone horribly wrong.
 Please try again" }